mattemoore/azure-swa-learning/README.md

 ## Migrations

 ## Settings

-1. Values in `local.settings.json` must be manually entered into Azure Static Web App configuration
+1. Values in `local.settings.json` must be pushed or manually entered into Azure Static Web App configuration

 ## TODO

-1. Setup env vars of live db creds sent into prod/staging Funcions + deal with
+1. Complete setup of live functions using ssl connections with live db instance
+1. Setup migrations to run locally in dev
-1. setup migrations to run locally and when deployed
+1. Setup migrations to run when pushed to prod and staging
-1. Validate data in live database is being rendered (start live db)

-1. application config ->
+1. Application config
-1. application settings
+1. Application settings
 1. Authentication
-1. Authorization of
+1. Authorization
+1. Linting